Los Angeles Premises Liability Injury Attorney

 Types of Premises Liability Claims

-Premises liability cases arise as a result of various dangerous conditions on either public or private property, such as hotel injury claims, horseback riding injuries, gym accidents, and dangerous property conditions.
+Premises liability cases arise as a result of various dangerous conditions on either public or private property, such as hotel injury claims, horseback riding injuries, gym accidents, playground accidents, amusement parks, and dangerous property conditions.

-Some examples of such conditions include uneven pavements, loose steps, slippery floors, sidewalk accidents, falling merchandise, defective elevators or escalators, garage doors, dram shop, floor or building collapse, leaking water, toxic fumes, nails sticking out, porch collapse, balcony defects.
+Some examples of such conditions include uneven pavements, loose steps, slippery floors, sidewalk accidents, falling merchandise, defective elevators or escalators, garage doors, dram shop, floor or building collapse, leaking water, toxic fumes, nail sticking out, porch collapse, balcony defects, and stairways.

 Many different types of accidents can happen on another party's residential or commercial property because the property owner or manager failed to properly maintain the premises.
 Some examples of the premises liability cases we can handle include the following:

-- Slip and falls – There are many hazardous conditions that may cause you to slip and fall down while you are in a store or on another's property.
-Overly worn floors or carpets, wet floor spills that are not cleaned up in a timely manner, overly waxed flooring surfaces, and debris on the ground can all cause you to slip and fall down.
+- Slip and falls – Many hazardous conditions may cause you to slip and fall while you are in a store or on another's property.
+Overly worn floors or carpets, wet floor spills that are not cleaned up promptly, overly waxed flooring surfaces, and debris on the ground can all cause you to slip and fall.
 Slip and fall accidents can cause surprisingly serious injuries including concussions and other brain injuries, broken hips and other bones, sprains and strains, and many more.
 This also includes a slip and fall in a parking lot.

 - Falls from heights – Falls from heights can occur in a variety of settings.
 For example, many shopping centers have open areas that allow visitors to look down into an atrium or other floors below.
 If a railing were to fail or be unreasonably short, it could result in a visitor falling from one floor to another and sustaining serious injury.
 Another common scenario where a fall from heights could occur is in multiple-storied buildings that are under construction.
-If an open fall hazard was not clearly marked or was easily accessible to visitors, it could very well result in an incident that was legally actionable.
+If an open fall hazard was not marked or was easily accessible to visitors, it could very well result in a legally actionable incident.

 - Swimming pool accidents – Swimming pool accidents are a common source of premises liability cases.
 Some of the common scenarios in which they arise include unsecured swimming pools, lack of signage indicating that there is no lifeguard on duty, inadequate supervision of swimming pool guests, defective swimming pool equipment, or negligent maintenance of the swimming pool.

 - Construction site accidents – Construction sites are often filled with hazards that can cause serious injury.
 When they are the result of someone else's negligence, however, victims can recover compensation for their losses.
-Some the hazards that may exist at an active construction site that are often the result of negligence include unmarked open heights, poorly constructed scaffolds, defective fall safety equipment, and unfinished guardrails along open heights.
+Some of the hazards that may exist at an active construction site that is often the result of negligence include unmarked open heights, heavy machinery, poorly constructed scaffolds, crane accidents, ladder accidents, roofing accident, defective fall safety equipment, and unfinished guardrails along open heights.

 Holding Property Owners Accountable For Your Injuries

-Sometimes the owner of the property will be liable for these damages or, if the property was leased, the tenant may be liable for these damages.
-A prompt investigation will be required to determine the cause of the accident and the party responsible.
+Sometimes the owner of the property will be liable for these damages or, if the rental property was leased, the tenant may be liable for these damages.
+A prompt investigation will be required to determine the cause of the accident and the party responsible, such as a landlord.

 If you have suffered an injury due to negligence, contact an attorney at our office to review all the details and to discuss potential legal options.